-The members of the committee were appointed at the Board meeting held on 1 November 2005.
-Membership is reviewed and confirmed by the Board annually at the end of each financial year.
-The committee met four times in the period to 31 March 2007.
+The original members of the committee were appointed at the Board meeting held on 1 November 2005.
+Sir James Perowne was appointed as from 1 October 2007 to replace Catherine Harvey who left the organisation on 30 September 2007.
+Membership is reviewed and confirmed by the Board annually at the end of the financial year.
+The committee met twice in the period to 31 March 2008.